 Flooding water heaters can be disastrous for your home and your wallet.
 If you want to prevent it from happening and learn how to act when it happens, keep reading and find out!

 Water heaters are designed to deal with water in and out, day and night.
-With time, these pipes, tanks, and elements tend to start leaking out, due to corrosive water nature and many other factors such as sediments that can speed up the corrosion process.
-Leaks can be large enough to cause flooding, which is pretty frustrating and even dangerous to experience.
+With time, these pipes, tanks, and elements tend to start leaking out due to corrosive water nature and many other factors such as sediments that can speed up the corrosion process.

 Check if there is any dripping or water sign around or below the water heater.
 If there is much water, more likely it is a leak happening.
 If it is little, maybe it is just condensation that is pretty common on these devices.

 When you have already checked the tank sides and vents, it is time to start checking up the pipelines and temperature and pressure relief valve.
-The pipelines contain water in high pressure, while the T&P valve primary purpose is to release this pressure by leaking little water.
-If the pipes are not leaking, it may be the T&P valve which could leak due to the high pressure, but if it is not, you may still have an additional problem.
+The pipelines contain water in high pressure, while the T&P valve's primary purpose is to release this pressure by leaking little water.
+If the pipes are not leaking, it may be the T&P valve that could leak due to the high pressure, but if it is not, you may still have an additional problem.

 Drain valves are the last option for leaking.
-These valves’ main purpose is to drain the water inside the tanks when needed, whether it is for cleaning or getting rid of the water inside.
-Sometimes, these valves open themselves when there is much pressure, or merely get defective and broken, so they need replacement.
+These valves' main purpose is to drain the water inside the tanks when needed, whether it is for cleaning or getting rid of the water inside.
+Sometimes, these valves open themselves when there is much pressure or merely get defective and broken, so they need replacement.

-Water pipelines and internal leaking are the worst to check.
-Internal leaking, however, demands much more than just checking, as they could harm the device and even cause electrical problems.
-Pipe fitting leaking is often fixed with tightening the elements.
+Pipe fitting leaking is often fixed by tightening the elements.
 If there is a rupture in the pipe, that section has to be fixed/replaced.
-If any of these happens, however, your best choice would be to call a professional plumber or technician accordingly.
+However, if any of these happens, your best choice would be to call a professional plumber or technician accordingly.

 Even when continually checking your water heating device in search of leaks and condensation, there is still a great chance you overlook a problem that could escalate very quickly.
 To avoid flooding when a leak is ignored, we recommend using one of the following devices:

 The shut-off valve helps to turn off the main line of water in appliances such as a water heater, water softener, or even in the main water pipe.
 There are hundreds of options for these valves, and one of the good buys is the FloodStop Auto-Shutoff.
-The FloodStop will not only shut off the valve automatically but ring an alarm as soon as it detects water leaks.
-It is a fantastic way of preventing flooding, maybe the most effective.

 Timers allow users to set a time and schedule when the water heater will be turned on and when it will switch off.
 These devices are pretty easy to use, long-lasting, and incredibly reliable.
 An excellent choice is the Intermatic T104 Mechanical Timer, which works at 40 AMPs and 240 V so that it can be used with the biggest and most potent water heaters without problems.

-These controllers are everything you need in a device to prevent flooding and other appliances’ malfunctions.
-They are entirely easy to use and install and provide a very effective flooding alert in most cases.
 The Quanta Water Heater Controller, for example, allows users to change the temperature of the device, detect when there is a leak, schedule the device activity, and much more with a simple cell phone app.
-The only thing a smart controller needs to function is a stable Wi-Fi connection.
+The only thing a smart controller needs to function is a stable WiFi connection.

 Sometimes, flooding is almost impossible to avoid.
 When it happens to your water heater, there are a few steps you should follow to prevent further damage to the surrounding and salvaging what matters the most.